MehediMK/MehediMK/README.md

 - 🔭 I’m currently working at W3Engineers Ltd. as a Software Engineer👨🏻‍💻<br>
-- 📚 I’m currently learning  ML and Perl
+- 📚 I’m currently learning  ML and different technology.

 ## 🛠 Language And Tools I use: